Chart Color Schemes

 Reedy Creek has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects likely to impact the region.
-Notable projects are European Train Control System from Beenleigh to Varsity Lakes, Reedy Creek West Burleigh Projects, Cienna Varsity Ridge, and The Observatory.
+AreaSearch has identified four projects expected to impact the region notably.
+Major initiatives include the European Train Control System from Beenleigh to Varsity Lakes, Reedy Creek West Burleigh Projects, Cienna Varsity Ridge, and The Observatory.
+Below is a list of these key projects in order of relevance.

 Professional plan users can use the search below to filter and access additional projects.